Rotten Tomatoes = 70 / 67

 Rotten Tomatoes = 44 / 73

 An ex-Gulf War vet is committed to an institution for the criminally insane when he's falsely convicted of killing a cop.
 When the doctor subjects him to illegal experiments, the vet can go places outside his current reality and it affects everyone.
 This was quite a surprising and intriguing little gem.
 The story was complex with many interlocking parts but presented in a smooth, easy to assemble manner.
-Characters reacted to strange things more like real people would rather than the stereotypical, "You're delusional" manner.
+Characters reacted to strange things more like real people would rather than the stereotypical, "It's all in your head" manner, which was refreshing.
 Personal and moving.

 The Witching